princed/postcss-modules-values-replace/README.md

 [postcss-modules-values]: https://github.com/css-modules/postcss-modules-values

-Replaces CSS Modules @values just as [postcss-modules-values] does, but without help of [css-loader], so could it used before other [PostCSS] plugins like [postcss-calc].
+Replaces CSS Modules @values just as [postcss-modules-values] does, but without help of [css-loader], so it could be used before other [PostCSS] plugins like [postcss-calc].

 ## Usage